breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ## Arithmetic

-Now suppose we have a slightly more expressive language which accepts well-formed arithmetic expressions with up to two variables, in either infix or unary prefix form.
+Now suppose we have a slightly more expressive language that accepts well-formed arithmetic expressions with up to two variables, in either infix or unary prefix form.
 In this language, a non-terminal may occur twice inside a single production -- an `expr` can be composed of two sub`expr`s:

 ```
 term → 1 | 0 | x | y